 When these painkilling drugs are taken for recreational above its recommended dosage, the effects are amplified and the abuser gets a sense of euphoria or a feeling of being high.
 They have often been referred to as the poor man’s heroin.
 When pain drugs, or opiates, are abused and the person becomes addicted the withdrawal can be very difficult and painful in itself, if not done properly.
 In many case of Oxy problems or Fentanyl abuse the person is advised to go through a medical detoxification prior to their drug rehab program.
 During withdrawal the person’s physical well-being can be at risk and normally require a medical staff on standby for monitoring purposes.

 It is actually quite easy to get prescribed a pain medication, one simply need to see their doctor and say they have a pain, after examination and finding nothing physically wrong or sometimes no examination is done you get prescribed a pain drug, usually accompanied by some anti-depressant to cope with this undiagnosed pain.

-But for people with legitimate pain conditions (based on past accidents or surgeries) society to this date has no answers.
-It should be noted this article is not referring to someone with a physical disability, or a disease that is attacking the nerve tissues or other such conditions.
-It is also noted that this is not a medical opinion or diagnosis, it is simply a statement of observable facts in today’s society and to present other options for people to look into in the hopes that it brings relief and helps to cut down on the abuse of opioid pain medication for Canadians.
+But for people with legitimate pain conditions (based on past accidents or surgeries), the medical society has no other solution than medication.
+Please note that this article does not refer to someone with a physical disability or a disease attacking the nerve tissues or other such conditions.
+We also want to point out that this article is not a medical opinion or diagnosis.
+It is simply a statement of observable facts in today’s society.
+We wish that researchers look for other options for people who suffer from constant pain.

-It should also be noted that not everyone gets addicted to their prescription pain medication, there exist many people who have been on painkilling drugs for 2 or 3 weeks and stopped and handled the balance of recovery with natural and rational approaches as dictated by their doctors, etc.
+Also, not everyone gets addicted to their prescription pain medication.
+Many people have been on painkilling drugs for 2 or 3 weeks and stopped and handled the balance of recovery with natural and rational approaches as dictated by their doctors, etc.